-Shibazakura Chichibu – The renowned Shibazakura or Moss Phlox of Chichibu’s Hitsujiyama Park are currently in full bloom.
-Since the 400,000 moss phlox of nine different varieties were planted in 2000 the shibazakura festival of Chichibu has enjoyed increasing seasonal traffic and become one of Saitama’s most famous spring scenes.
-We visited on Sunday, a couple of days short of full bloom, but standing in the middle of the fields and taking a shot facing Mt Buko you could trick your camera into thinking they are in full bloom!…
+Since the 400,000 moss phlox of nine different varieties were planted in 2000, the shibazakura festival of Chichibu has enjoyed increasing seasonal traffic and become one of Saitama’s most famous spring scenes.
+We visited on Sunday the 30th (April 2017), a couple of days short of full bloom, but standing in the middle of the fields and taking a shot facing Mt Buko you could trick your camera into thinking they are in full bloom!…

 If you look closely you can see some of the bare patches, but not enough to leave disappointed.
 Even though the left side of the center point (photo below), with Mt Buko at your back, is still noticeably short of full bloom.
 Despite this the kids who were initially more interested in our hike of an old and unused hiking trail in Hinoda, were awed by the splashes of pink, purple and white back dropped by Chichibu’s unusually shaped Mt Buko.

-The shibazakura are truly spectacular and worth enduring the pandemonium, but if you visit during Golden Week it is very difficult to get a photo without people in it.
+The shibazakura are truly spectacular and worth enduring the pandemonium especially if you are in the Chichibu / Nagatoro areas.
+But if you visit during Golden Week it is very difficult to get a photo without people in it.
 In fact, as people line up along the side of the flower beds, you even have to wait to get a photo at all.
 Tomorrow sees the start of the second part of Golden Week and the flowers will be in their prime.
 The crowds will be just as bad, if not worse, than Sunday gone.
 However, in my opinion, it is totally worth the trip and the waiting game to witness the flowers first hand.
 If it all possible come by train and arrive for 8 am.
 (See access below).

 The park is open 24 hours, but the car parks and facilities are open from 8 am to 5 pm.
 If you are using a hiking trail, please note that the area is known for bears.